mrisher/smtp-sts/reporting.md

-Alternately, if a receiving system offers `Accept-Encoding` values of `gzip` or `deflate`, the sending system MAY use `Content-Encoding: gzip` or `Content-Encoding: deflate` as appropriate.
+Alternately, if a receiving system offers `Accept-Encoding` values of `gzip` or `deflate`, the sending system MAY use `Content-Encoding: gzip` or `Content-Encoding: deflate` as an HTTP header as appropriate.
 This can be used in place of delivering a compressed file as the payload.

 ## Delivery Retry